Chinese nationality law: Acquisition and loss of nationality

 Chinese nationality can be relinquished by making a declaration of renunciation.
 It is also automatically revoked when persons from mainland China who reside abroad voluntarily acquire a foreign nationality.
 Hong Kong and Macau residents who become foreign citizens continue to be Chinese nationals unless they make an explicit declaration of nationality change to their territorial immigration authorities.
 Macanese residents with mixed Chinese-Portuguese ancestry are specifically given a choice between Chinese and Portuguese nationalities.
 On submitting a formal declaration to select Portuguese nationality, these individuals would lose Chinese nationality.
 Former Chinese nationals may subsequently apply for nationality restoration, subject to discretionary approval.
 Similar to naturalizing candidates, successful applicants must renounce their foreign nationalities.

-In regards to the de facto practices of the Chinese government, Kris Cheng wrote in Foreign Affairs that "Beijing presents nationality as an elaborate legal question, but in practice the answer is simple.
-Only one rule applies: If you have ever held or could have held Chinese citizenship, you are a Chinese national unless Beijing decides you are not.
-And even if you were born abroad but you're of Chinese descent, Beijing still feels as if it owns you."

-Yuan Yang of Financial Times cited the Chinese authorities treating Gui Minhai as a Chinese national despite his Swedish citizenship as evidence that the Chinese state "muddies" the distinction between ethnicity and citizenship.

 While Chinese nationality law does not recognize multiple nationalities, the current legal framework and its practical implementation allow for certain situations where de facto dual nationality occurs: While children born to Chinese parents abroad in general would not acquire Chinese nationality if they acquired foreign nationality by birth, those children who are born to Chinese parents living abroad only temporarily, such as diplomatic staff, humanitarian workers or overseas students, will still be regarded as Chinese nationals and hence be de facto nationals of both the Chinese and the foreign state.
 Chinese officials who naturalize in another country cannot renounce their Chinese nationality and hence will continue to be treated as Chinese nationals by the Chinese state.

 Rights and restrictions

-Although mainland China, Hong Kong, and Macau constitute a single country, Chinese citizens do not have freedom of movement in all three jurisdictions.
+Although China, Hong Kong, and Macau constitute a single country, Chinese citizens do not have freedom of movement in all three jurisdictions.
 Each region maintains a separate immigration policy and can deny entry to or deport non-resident Chinese citizens visiting from outside that territory.
-When traveling to other countries, visa-free access varies greatly depending on where a Chinese citizen is permanently resident.
-As of 2020, mainland Chinese residents can travel to 74 countries without a visa, Macau residents to 144, and Hong Kong residents to 170.
+When traveling to other countries, visa requirements vary depending on where a Chinese citizen is permanently resident.
+As of 2025, mainland Chinese residents can travel to 83, Macau residents to 144, and Hong Kong residents to 169 destinations without pre-departure approval for visa.